craftcms/docs/docs/cloud/faq.md

 ### Will you make a specific firewall rule for my site?

-Only if it benefits Craft Cloud sites.
-We do make site-specific WAF rules for enterprise projects.
+Only if it benefits all Craft Cloud projects.

 <a id="pentest"></a>